toryathome/jeischeduler/README.md

   - Click on "Download Python 3.x.x" button.
 - **macOS Users:**
   - Scroll down to "Latest Python 3 Release" and click on "Download Python 3.x.x".
-- **Linux Users:**
-  - Use your software manager or package manager to install Python 3.

 **Step 4:** Run the installer: